 A key component of the Headford Local Area Plan 2015-2021 is to ensure that it aligns with the County Core Strategy/Settlement Strategy as set out in the Galway County Development Plan.
 The Core Strategy indicates that Headford has been assigned a population growth target of 251 persons by 2021 with a housing land requirement of 10.61ha (which includes a permitted 50% over provision) in order to accommodate residential development over the plan period.
 Under the previous Headford Local Area Plan 2005-2011, there was approximately 78.55ha of undeveloped zoned residential land within the plan boundary.
-This plan must therefore consider the most appropriate residential development of development of the 10.61ha from the Core Strategy and to ensure that suitable lands are brought forward for development during the plan period.
+This plan must therefore consider the most appropriate residential development options such as phasing, rezoning or de-zoning in order not to exceed the maximum requirements of the 10.61ha from the Core Strategy and to ensure that suitable lands are brought forward for development during the plan period.